fpgasystems/hacc/docs/infrastructure.md

 The access network is the infrastructure that allows secure remote access to our **users** through SSH.

 ### Data network
-For our **high-speed networking** data network, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is built with 100 GbE [Cisco Nexus 9336c FX2](https://www.cisco.com/c/en/us/products/switches/nexus-9336c-fx2-switch/index.html) and 200 GbE [Spectrum SN3000 Open](https://www.nvidia.com/en-in/networking/ethernet-switching/spectrum-sn3000/) switches and active optic cables (AOCs):
+For our **high-speed networking** data network, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is built with 100 and 200 GbE [Cisco Nexus 9000 Series](https://www.cisco.com/c/en/us/support/switches/nexus-9000-series-switches/series.html) switches, and active optic cables (AOCs):

 ![Spine-leaf data network architecture.](../imgs/spine-leaf.png "Spine-leaf data network architecture.")
 *Spine-leaf data network architecture.*